HussainAther/philosophy/causality/emergence.md

 of the molecules which constitute the gas.
 A proper discussion of the details was not available for a long time and has been achieved by Haag et al. (1974) and Takesaki (1970) in the framework of quantum field theory.

+The main conceptual point in step (2) is that thermodynamic observables such as temperature presume thermodynamic equilibrium as a crucial assumption serving as a contextual condition.
+It is formulated in the zeroth law of thermodynamics and not available at the level of statistical mechanics.
+The very concept of temperature is thus foreign to statistical mechanics and pertains to the level of thermodynamics alone.
+(Needless to say, there are more thermodynamic observables in addition to temperature.
+Note that also a feature so fundamental as irreversibility in thermodynamics depends crucially on the context of thermal equilibrium.)